JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 to the configuration file, as showed in the [previous section](@ref GitHub-Actions).

 !!! note
-    While GitHub will automatically create a github token for you named "GITHUB" token for you, it will not have push access.
-Therefore, you must override GitHub my making a new key with the same name.
+    While GitHub will automatically create a github token for you named "GITHUB_TOKEN", it will not have push access.
+Therefore, you must override GitHub my making a personal access token with the same name.

 ### Authentication: SSH Deploy Keys